oliverjohns/swedish-bankid-oidc-provider/README.md

 - **BankID RP-API Version 6 compliant (kind of)** Strives to follow the new BankID guideliens in RP-API version 6, meaning no personal number start, QR code support, etc.
 - **Free & Customizable** Own your own BankID solution and customize it to your liking.
 No SaaS required!

+## BankID Test Certificate
+This repository includes the PFX certificate required for authenticating with BankID in their test environment.
+The cipher of the PFX file has been revised from the previously vulnerable RC2 cipher, which caused Node 18 errors, enhancing its security and overall stability.

 ## Disclaimer
 Use this OIDC provider at your own risk.
 I am not responsible for the way you use this code or whether or not it is secure/in line with Finasiell ID-teknik's requirements.